 - There is no minimum age for a Rotarian.
-Likewise, there is no maximum age. - Rotary clubs determine their own membership, but are subject to the uniform "Standard Rotary Club Constitution", which defines some membership rules.
+Likewise, there is no maximum age. - Rotary clubs determine their own membership but are subject to the uniform "Standard Rotary Club Constitution", which defines some membership rules.
 Clubs are solely responsible for their new member orientation program. - The earliest Rotary clubs started the "classification principle" which limited Rotary membership to limited numbers of persons from each profession or vocational category.
-Rotarians have always "represented their vocation" in their Rotary club. - Early Rotary clubs had a position called a "Statistician" who actually kept a record of referrals and leads for each Rotarian, but this position and the concept of trading business favors was eliminated by the 1920s. - Vocational Service has always been one of the "Avenues of Service". - Rotary was one of the organizations that advocated for high ethical standards in the workplace before there were laws setting minimum conduct (legal) standards for safety, training and workplace conduct. - "The Four-Way Test" was given to Rotary by Rotarian Herbert J. Taylor after he served as Rotary International President in the 1940s. - Rotary has long advocated ethics in the workplace, ethics programs for youth, mentoring, career days, and networking events. - Regional Rotary statistics indicate that 1-5 year Rotarians seek primarily peer networking and leadership development, 6-20 year Rotarians seek primarily service and fellowship opportunities; and 21+ year Rotarians seek primarily fellowship and to be able to support a cause they believe in. - Baby Boomers 1946-1964 (wealth, redefined values), Gen-X 1965-1979 (latch-key kids, MTV generation), Gen Y/ Millennials 1980-late 90s (use of digital technology, liberal political upbringing), Gen Z/ Centennials late 90's to 2010s (entrepreneurial, tech-savvy, edgy, like cool products over cool experiences)
+Rotarians have always "represented their vocation" in their Rotary club. - Early Rotary clubs had a position called a "Statistician" who kept a record of referrals and leads for each Rotarian, but this position and the concept of trading business favors was eliminated by the 1920s. - Vocational Service has always been one of the "Avenues of Service". - Rotary was one of the organizations that advocated for high ethical standards in the workplace before there were laws setting minimum conduct (legal) standards for safety, training and workplace conduct. - "The Four-Way Test" was given to Rotary by Rotarian Herbert J. Taylor after he served as Rotary International President in the 1940s. - Rotary has long advocated ethics in the workplace, ethics programs for youth, mentoring, career days, and networking events. - Regional Rotary statistics indicate that Rotary members with 1-5 years in Rotary primarily seek peer networking and leadership development, those with 6-20 years as Rotary members seek service and fellowship opportunities; and members who have been in Rotary 21+ years are looking for fellowship and to be able to support a cause in which they believe.

-Insert VSE-2: Rotarians by Generation Chart
+Insert VSE-2: Vocational Service Resources